 |Intel Iris Pro 580||2044||Integrated; Found on premium laptops.|

-You can see from the table above that the even the best integrated GPUs, the AMD Vega 8 as found on the AMD Ryzen 7 5700G, is far weaker compared to the High End NVIDIA GeForce RTX 3080Ti (2708 vs 26,677 points).
+You can see from the table above that even the best-integrated GPU, the AMD Vega 8, as found on the AMD Ryzen 7 5700G, is far weaker compared to the High-End NVIDIA GeForce RTX 3080Ti (2708 vs. 26,677 points).

-In fact, even some of the cheapest and entry level dedicated GPUs such as the AMD RX 550 is better in performance as compared to the current best iGPU i.e the Vega 8.
+Even some of the cheapest and entry-level dedicated GPUs, such as the AMD RX 550, perform better than the current best iGPU, i.e., the Vega 8.

-With the performance difference between an iGPU and dedicated GPU established, we will now gauge whether Minecraft needs a dedicated GPU or if the integrated GPU would suffice.
+With the established performance difference between an iGPU and a dedicated GPU, we will gauge whether Minecraft needs a dedicated GPU or if the integrated GPU would suffice.

 Also Read: Is Integrated Graphics Card Good Enough?

 To check whether an integrated GPU is sufficient for Minecraft or if you need a separate dedicated graphics card, we need to look at some case studies.